 Assessing Interference: Spectrum Licensed Area

-To best ensure compatibility, coordination of PTS licenses with existing Spectrum Licences will be subject to the same requirements as if devices were deployed under the 1800 MHz spectrum licence technical framework.
+To best ensure compatibility, coordination of PTS licences with existing Spectrum Licences will be subject to the same requirements as if devices were deployed under the 1800 MHz spectrum licence technical framework.

 This means that for all PTS base station transmitters located within 100 km and operating co-channel of a spectrum licence space, the 1800 MHz spectrum licence device boundary requirements need to be met.